Tanq16/containerized-security-toolkit/README.md

 ln -s "/usr/share/zoneinfo/$(cat /etc/timezone)" /etc/localtime
 ```

 If you exit the shell, the container will be destroyed along with the information in the ephemeral filesystem.
+I recommend reading the [companion blog post](https://tanishq.page/blog/posts/cst-guide/) for a better workflow

-There are several other nuances related to running the container, such as setting up a persistence diretcory across container restarts, using one-word shell functions to start and stop containers with customized settings.
-Read the [companion blog post](https://tanishq.page/blog/posts/cst-guide/), especially the *Example Workflow* section for a comprehensive and convenient setup process.
+There are several other nuances related to running the container, such as &rarr;

+- setting up a persistence diretcory across container restarts
+- using one-word shell functions to start and stop containers with customized settings
+- connecting to the container via SSH
+- dynamic port-forwarding over SSH to access container-local services

+All of the above nuances are comprehensively explained in the [companion blog post](https://tanishq.page/blog/posts/cst-guide/), especially the *Example Workflow* section.